andysay1/The-Leonov-Vortex/README.md

 ### Code Files

-- `vortex_animation.py`: A Manim scene that animates the birth and rotation of the vortex.
-- `explain_vortex.py`: A Manim scene that visually explains how each part of the formula contributes to the final result.
 - `test_formula.py`: A Python script with unit tests to verify the mathematical properties of the formula.

 ### How to Run